jfung53/itysl/README.md

 The answer: I don't think so.

-:warning: Content warning: Explicit language.
+:warning: Content warning: Explicit language in some of the files.

 ---